plaidman/retromega-next/README.md

 # Retro Mega Next
 [Pegasus](https://pegasus-frontend.org) theme for the Retroid Pocket 2/2+.

 Adapted from [David Fumberger's RetroMega](https://github.com/djfumberger/retromega) theme.
 Completely rewritten from scratch to simplify code and allow me to add new features easier.
+I looked at each line of code, asking myself "what does it do?", "is it needed?", and "can it be done better?"

 ## Installation and Scraping
 [Download](https://github.com/plaidman/retromega/archive/main.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromega.
 You can then select the theme in the settings menu of Pegasus.